Philippe Francq

-Philippe Francq ([fʁɑ̃k]; born 13 December 1961) is a Belgian comic book artist, best known for the series Largo Winch.
+Philippe Francq ([fʁɑ̃k]; born 13 December 1961) is a Belgian comics artist, best known for the series Largo Winch.

 Biography

 Philippe Francq was born in Etterbeek in 1961.
 He was since his youth an ardent comic reader, who grew up with the comics from Tintin magazine from the 1950s.
 His early favourites were Blake and Mortimer, Spike and Suzy, Alix and The Adventures of Tintin.
 He finished studying comic drawing at the Saint Luc Academy in Brussels when he was 23.

 After some minor success with Des villes et des femmes and Léo Tomasini (both at Dargaud), he met author Jean Van Hamme, then already one of the most successful European comic authors with Thorgal and XIII, in 1988.
 Van Hamme offered Francq a comic based on some novels he had written ten years earlier, and this was in 1990 the basis for the series Largo Winch.
 Since then, this as well has become an extremely successful series, with initial sales of over 600,000 copies per album in French alone, and is now the only series Francq makes anymore, at a rate of one album a year.
 Philippe Francq lives in the South of France.